 The overall aim of the service is to help reduce the need for young people to present as homeless across the city, keeping young people safe and off the streets.
 This service has recently received funding from the Big Lottery Fund, enabling us to provide a sustainable service for the next five years.

 In June 2017, we received some lovely feedback of our Prevention Service from The Sheffield College.

 “On behalf of many of our students and staff here in Student Services at The Sheffield College I wanted to write and express our gratitude for the service that your staff have been able to provide during this academic year…” Click here to read more!

-Our Homeless Prevention Service is based at the same place as our charity shop at 22 Union Street, Sheffield S1 2JP and is open Monday to Friday from 10am – 4.30pm.
+Our Homeless Prevention Service is based at 22 Union Street, Sheffield S1 2JP and is open Monday to Friday from 10am – 4.30pm (excluding bank holidays).